About Ross Pfund

 On November 3, 2020, Arizona voters passed Proposition 207 with nearly 60% of the vote.
 The initiative legalizes the adult use of recreational cannabis and allows for marijuana to be taxed on the state and local levels.
 Justin M. Brandt, who handles cannabis law and real estate matters at Bianchi & Brandt in Scottsdale, wasn’t surprised that Prop 207 passed.
 “All the polls that we were seeing, particularly in Arizona, indicated that it had a lot of support,” he says.
 “In the past …

-How to Form a Union
+How To Form a Union

 Elder Law in New York During the Pandemic